Vitalik549/zoomdata/README.md

 Possible :beetle: bugs found in application reported in package  [bugReport](https://github.com/Vitalik549/zoomdata/tree/master/bugReport)

 ###Allure reporting:
-If test run was executed in command line with ```site``` goal - allure report will be located in the next directory: \target\site\allure-maven-plugin\index.hml
+If test run was executed in command line with ```site``` goal - allure report will be located in the next directory:
+> \target\site\allure-maven-plugin\index.hml
 :warning: Warning: Please open index.html file with firefox browser, as it's won't be shown correctly in chrome.
-If after test run index.html file was not created, or tests were started without ```site``` goal - it's possible to create reports by executing ```mvn site``` in cmd from project root directory.
+If test run was started without ```site``` goal or  index.html file was not created after test run finsihed - it's possible to create reports by executing ```mvn site``` in cmd from project root directory.